creating _ space _ for boys and young men around being safe and safe to be around

 A practical resource for those who work with boys and young men in schools, colleges, youth services, Youth Justice, fostering, sports, mentoring – wherever!

-#10Dialogues are ideally delivered by facilitators in your setting who have been trained* by Men at Work C.I.C., with boys and young men typically aged 13yrs+ (NB : a Primary-appropriate version of the programme is currently in development)
+The FOUNDATIONS: 12Dialogues work is ideally delivered by facilitators in your setting who have been trained* by Men at Work C.I.C., with boys and young men typically aged 13yrs+ (although additional elements were added in early 2025 to respond to increasing demand from Primary Schools)

 Who do we respect?
 Why?
 Do we confuse respect and fear?
 Is respect automatic or earned?